containerbase/base/README.md

 The number of `URL_REPLACE_*_FROM` and `URL_REPLACE_*_TO` environment variables must match.
 Theses variables are case sensitive.
 The numbers will be processed in numerical order and can have gaps.
-Almost all tools are noew supported.
+Almost all tools are now supported.
-Only tooles which are installed by `gem`, `npm` or `pip` are not supported.
+Only tools which are installed by `gem`, `npm` or `pip` are not supported.
 They can be configured via thier own environment variables.

 Checkout [#1067](https://github.com/containerbase/base/issues/1067) for additional support.